What is your policy for returns?

 Yes!
 We ship all over the world!

-We ship every day via UPS or FedEx.
-Most items are shipped the very same day the order is placed.
+We ship Monday through Friday via UPS or FedEx.
+Most items are shipped the very same day the order is placed if ordered before 12:00 PM EST.

 Bring it to a professional furrier such as Estate Furs for a written appraisal.
 Give this appraisal to your insurance company so that the fur can be listed on a separate rider of your home owner’s insurance policy.
 Ask your insurance agent for advice and details.